Balance disorders

 Nystagmus test with Frenzel glasses

 Nystagmus, i.e. involuntary trembling of the eyes, is also an indication of a disorder of the vestibular system.
-The tremor forms in response to the false messages to the brain.
-When the gaze is fixed, however, the tremor cannot be detected.
+The tremor develops as a reaction to the false messages to the brain.
+If the gaze is fixed, however, the trembling cannot be recognized.
 This is where the Frenzel glasses help.
-It enlarges very much.
+It enlarges very strongly.
 Due to these strong magnifying lenses, it is impossible for the person affected to fixate anything precisely and we can recognize the eye tremor.

-• Positional testing: The person concerned sits down on the examination couch and then has to assume various, rapidly changing positions, partly with our help.
+• Positioning test: The person concerned sits down on the examination couch and then has to assume various, rapidly changing positions, sometimes with our help.
 This can be used to diagnose benign positional vertigo, for example.

-• Thermal irritation: In thermal irritation we put warm and then cool water into the ear.
-With a well-functioning vestibular organ, this caloric test results in nystagmus.
+• Thermal stimulation: With thermal stimulation, we apply warm and then cool water to the ear.
+If the vestibular system is functioning well, this caloric test leads to nystagmus.

 Further examinations for balance disorders